sergio97/pyClipboardModifier/README.md

 there's few values to adjust).
 With this script running you simply highlight the value, hit Ctrl + C, the script sees the new value in the clipboard and modifies it according to the code, you paste the new value.
-Anyone watching you do this would probably be very confused.
+Anyone watching you do this would be very confused.